VisaScreen®: Visa Credentials Assessment

 To be exempt from having to take an English language proficiency examination based on having worked in the United States, an applicant must meet the following three criteria:

-• Demonstrate employment in the United States for at least 27 months, including 9 months employment prior to the date of the renewal order.
+• Demonstrate employment in the United States for at least 27 months, including nine (9) months employment prior to the date of the renewal order.

-• The applicant must be employed in the profession for which he or she is seeking the VisaScreen® service.
+• The applicant must be employed in the profession for which they are seeking the VisaScreen® service.

 FEES